Herbert Zhenghao Zhou | 周正浩

 🌗 computational psycholinguist

 Welcome!
-I am a rising fourth-year PhD student in the Department of Linguistics at Yale University.
+I am a fourth-year PhD student in the Department of Linguistics at Yale University.
 I am deeply grateful to be advised by Robert Frank and Tom McCoy.
 I am an active member in the CLAY Lab and the Language & Brain Lab.
 I graduated from Washington University in St. Louis in 2022 with a B.S. in Computer Science & Mathematics and PNP (a philosophy-centric cognitive science program).
 I grew up in Shanghai, China.

 Outside academia, I enjoy books 📖 and coffee ☕️ (you can always find me in cafés over the weekends), music 🎼 and museums 🏛️ (I sing in the Contour A Cappella group at Yale), biking 🚲 and hiking ⛰️ (but never professional, as I enjoy the casual flow).